Comic Art Classes

 Classes require at least a reasonable level of drawing ability and an understanding of the basics of anatomy, perspective etc. This class is task and project-based where the students work more independently and have more freedom to interpret the brief.

-Examples of lessons covered in Level 2 classes include:
+Examples of assignments covered in Level 2 classes include:

 - Designing covers